 As the popularity of solar continues to grow, the price of solar PV systems continues to drop.
 And with electricity prices steadily on the rise, and federal government solar incentives under threat, it’s no wonder more and more Australians are making the switch.

-If you think it’s time your household or business went solar, contact our local Bunbury consultants today.
-We can arrange a free on-site visit to assess your solar needs and recommend the system that’s right for you.
+If you think it’s time your household or business went solar, contact our energy consultants today.
+We can arrange a free site assessment of your solar needs and recommend the system that’s right for you.
 Give us a call on 1300 074 669, shoot us an email at email@example.com or request a call back today.